Which course is right for me?

 A weekly one-and-a-half-hour group experience which supports the development of self-awareness and awareness of others. introduces students to group processes and provides a space for the processing of material raised by the course.
 Sessions are entirely experiential and have no set agenda.
 Each group has an experienced facilitator.

-Students participate in two weekend workshops offering a different structure and context for experiential and skills work.
+For 2024/2025, we have updated our weekend workshop provision.
+Students now participate in a weekend workshop offering a different structure and context for skills work.

 Individual Psychotherapy